supercam19/NoLag/README.md

 function nolag:cmd/killmobs # kills hostile mobs

 function nolag:cmd/tps # samples and tells you the TPS, takes 10 seconds to sample

+function nolag:cmd/itemcount # tells you how many entities will be cleared when running function nolag:cmd/clearlag

+function nolag:cmd/mobcount # same for the previous command but for mobs